xXxGeorge/HammerspoonConfig/README.md

-To save and my hammerspoon config
+To save and share my hammerspoon config